mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

  e.g. GitHub and Discord.

 ###### WEDNESDAY MEETUP
-- Mark to take down notes for meeting
+- Mark to take down notes for meeting.
-- Emma away from meeting but involved via disscord and trello
+- Emma away from meeting but involved via Discord and Trello.
-- Work completed by matt, josh and juan regarding risk assesment table
+- Work completed by Matt, Josh and Juan regarding risk assessment table.
-- Mark completed role justification
+- Mark completed role justification.
-- Matt added methodology vote to trello to decide which one to follow
+- Matt added methodology vote to Trello to decide which one to follow.
-- Emma started work on pert chart
+- Emma started work on pert chart.
-- Each team member uploading their role justification
+- Each team member uploading their role justification.
-- Each team member given a methodology to research and feedback on
+- Each team member given a methodology to research and feedback on.
-- Josh creating cmap for group with matt and juan
+- Josh creating CMap for group with matt and Juan.
-- Mark and Matt started ontology (need to speak to femi for clarification)
+- Mark and Matt started ontology (need to speak to Femi for clarification).

 ## WEEK4
 ###### FRIDAY LECTURE
-- Matt fixed the issue with the rouge commit to master
+- Matt fixed the issue with the rouge commit to master.
-- Mark, Emma, Josh, and Matt worked on the system requirements
+- Mark, Emma, Josh, and Matt worked on the system requirements.
-- Josh started work on a class diagram ready for the next stage
+- Josh started work on a class diagram ready for the next stage.
-- Emma updated the Trello with tasks to be completed this week
+- Emma updated the Trello with tasks to be completed this week.

 ###### WEDNESDAY MEETUP
-- Mark taking meeting notes
+- Mark taking meeting notes.
-- Emma and Mark completing domain model
+- Emma and Mark completing domain model.
-- Josh and Matt and Juan completeing use case diagram and text
+- Josh and Matt completing use case diagrams.
-- Juan updating his methodology information
+- Juan updating his methodology information.
-- Mark Updating group cmap
+- Mark Updating group CMap.
-- Decide on methodology for the project
-- Assigned work to be completed by friday
+- Assigned work to be completed by Friday.

 ## WEEK5